A man and a women discussing something on papers with a female.

 With a bridge loan, you’ll certainly have more cash in hand to spend on real estate.
 At the same time, though, you’ll add to your overall debt load.
 Plus, you may wind up paying off multiple loans simultaneously if your current home doesn’t promptly sell.
 The best strategy, if possible, is to wait to sell your old house before moving forward to acquire a new property.

-If you’re ready to explore any bridge loan alternatives, apply for a home loan with Rocket Mortgage to see what you qualify for.
+If you’re ready to explore any bridge loan alternatives, start an application for a home loan with Rocket Mortgage to see what you qualify for.

 Scott Steinberg